Product description

 There are two ways in which the unit can be commissioned.

-Automatic registration.
+Automatic registration

 To commission the unit, depress and release the “Learn” button.
 The LED will blink once.
 The unit now transmits a learn telegram.

-Manual registration.
+Manual registration

 Alternatively, the unit can be commissioned onto your EnOcean network manually.
-To do this, you will need the unique EnOcean ID of the Pressac sensing CO2 sensor and also its EnOcean Equipment Profile (EEP).
+To do this, you will need the unique EnOcean ID of the Pressac CO₂ sensor and also its EnOcean Equipment Profile (EEP).
 The EnOcean ID and the EEP are printed on the product label.

-EnOcean Equipment Profile.
+EnOcean Equipment Profile

 The product uses an EnOcean module for transmitting the data wirelessly.
-It supports the following EEPs (EnOcean Equipment Profiles): A5-09-04
+It supports the following EEPs (EnOcean Equipment Profiles): A5-09-04.

 Technical specifications